Literary theory: Overview

-One of the fundamental questions of literary theory is "what is literature?" – although many contemporary theorists and literary scholars believe either that "literature" cannot be defined or that it can refer to any use of language.
+Theory begins when a culture asks what art is for.
+One of the fundamental questions of literary theory is "What is literature?" and "How should or do we read?".
+Some contemporary theorists and literary scholars believe either that "literature" cannot be defined or that it can refer to any use of language.
 Specific theories are distinguished not only by their methods and conclusions, but even by how they create meaning in a "text".
 However, some theorists acknowledge that these texts do not have a singular, fixed meaning which is deemed "correct".

-Since theorists of literature often draw on a very heterogeneous tradition of Continental philosophy and the philosophy of language, any classification of their approaches is only an approximation.
+Since theorists of literature often draw on very heterogeneous traditions of Continental philosophy and the philosophy of language, any classification of their approaches is only an approximation.
 There are many types of literary theory, which take different approaches to texts.
-Even among those listed below, many scholars combine methods from more than one of these approaches (for instance, the deconstructive approach of Paul de Man drew on a long tradition of close reading pioneered by the New Critics, and de Man was trained in the European hermeneutic tradition).

-Broad schools of theory that have historically been important include historical and biographical criticism, New Criticism, formalism, Russian formalism, and structuralism, post-structuralism, Marxism, feminism and French feminism, post-colonialism, new historicism, deconstruction, reader-response criticism, and psychoanalytic criticism.
+Broad schools of theory that have historically been important include historical and biographical criticism, New Criticism, formalism, Russian formalism, and structuralism, post-structuralism, Marxism or historical materialism, feminism and French feminism, post-colonialism, new historicism, deconstruction, reader-response criticism, narratology and psychoanalytic criticism.